@graffiti-garden/api

 Class GraffitiAbstract

 On the other side of the stack, there is Vue plugin that wraps around this API to provide reactivity.
-Other high-level libraries will be available in the future.
+Other plugin frameworks and high-level libraries will be available in the future.

 {